talhaahussain/interactive-Argand-diagram/README.md

 ### Prerequisites

-Requires PyGame, which can be installed with pip, the package installer for Python.
+Requires Pygame, which can be installed with pip, the package installer for Python.

 ```
 pip install pygame